renovatebot/renovate/docs/usage/gitlab-bot-security.md

 Please see the [renovate-bot/renovate-runner README on GitLab](https://gitlab.com/renovate-bot/renovate-runner/-/blob/HEAD/README.md) for instructions on how to set this up as easily as possible.

 We're trying to find a workable design for the GitLab app, so we can enable it safely again.
-Let us know if you have any ideas!
+If you have any ideas, open a [discussion](https://github.com/renovatebot/renovate/discussions) and let us know!

 ## Acknowledgments